 The range of interest rates for jumbo portfolio loans are as follows:

 A jumbo portfolio loan is a loan that exceeds the maximum loan limits set by Fannie Mae.
-These loans start above $424,100 and have interest rates ranging from 4.6 – 5.7%.
-Their typical loan terms are from 15 – 30 years.
+These loans start above $424,100 and have interest rates ranging from 4.6% to 5.7%.
+Their typical loan terms are from 15 to 30 years.

 Jumbo Portfolio Loan Interest Rate Factors

-Jumbo loans generally have lower interest rates than other portfolio loans since they are larger in size, starting at $600,000 and going up to and sometimes over $2,000,000.
+Jumbo loans generally have lower interest rates than other portfolio loans since they are larger in size, starting at $600,000 and going up to and sometimes more than $2 million.
 Personal credit score also impacts jumbo portfolio loan rates.
-A credit score of 700+ (check your score for free here) is generally needed.
+A credit score of at least 700 (check your score for free here) is generally needed.

 The range of interest rates for multifamily mortgages are as follows:

 A multifamily mortgage is a type of portfolio loan that allows investors to finance multifamily properties.
-These properties can be multifamily buildings up to 4 units or apartment buildings with 5 or more units.
-Rates range for 4 – 12 % and terms can vary from 5 to 30 years.
+These properties can be multifamily buildings up to four units or apartment buildings with five or more units.
+Rates range from 4% to 12 %, and terms can vary from five to 30 years.

 Multifamily Mortgage Interest Rate Factors

-Credit scores usually need to be 600+ for qualification (check your score free here), but a borrower with a score over 680 will benefit from the most competitive rates.
-Loan terms do range from 5 to 30 years, but the most common terms are 15 to 30-year terms.
+Credit scores usually need to be 600 or more for qualification (check your score free here), but a borrower with a score of at least 680 will benefit from the most competitive rates.
+Loan terms do range from five to 30 years, but the most common terms are 15- to 30-year terms.
 For more information on multifamily mortgages, check out our ultimate guide to multifamily loans.

 The range of interest rates for blanket mortgages are as follows:

 A blanket mortgage is a portfolio loan that finances two or more investment properties with a single loan.
-Blanket mortgages have interest rates between 5% – 11% and loan terms between 1 – 30 years.
+Blanket mortgages have interest rates between 5% to 11% and loan terms between one and 30 years.
 There typically isn’t a limit on the number of properties an investor can finance with a blanket mortgage.